Svalorzen/AI-Toolbox/README.md

         solver.update( current_state, action, new_state, reward);
     }

+In particular, states and actions in this library are represented as `size_t` variables, since for example an (x,y) position can be easily encoded in a single number.

 The code currently in the `test` folder will help you understand the type of usage, and the documentation of each class will tell you what are they for.